gateio/gateapi-go/docs/SpotApi.md

                                  Secret: "YOUR_API_SECRET",
                              }
                             )
-    currencyPairs := "BTC_USDT,ETH_USDT" // string - A request can only query up to 50 currency pairs
+    currencyPairs := "BTC_USDT,ETH_USDT" // string - A request can only query up to 50 currency pairs.

     result, _, err := client.SpotApi.GetBatchSpotFee(ctx, currencyPairs)
     if err != nil {